Project structure settings

 Project structure settings are stored together with other project files in the .idea directory in the .xml format.
 These settings include SDKs, project compiler output paths, and libraries that are available for all modules within a project.

 To change the project structure settings, click on the toolbar and select Project Structure .
-Alternatively, from the main menu, select or press Ctrl+Alt+Shift+S.
+Alternatively, go to or press Control+Alt+Shift+S.

 An SDK is a collection of tools that you need to develop an application for a specific software framework.
 If the necessary SDK is installed on your computer, but not defined in the IDE, select, and specify the path to the SDK home directory.

 To develop Java-based applications, you need a JDK (Java Development Kit).
-For the detailed instructions on how to set up the project JDK, refer to Set up the project JDK.
+For more information about setting up the project JDK, refer to Set up the project JDK.

 To view or edit the name and contents of the selected SDK, click Edit.
-For more information on SDKs and how to work with them, refer to SDKs.
+For more information about SDK and how to work with them, refer to SDKs.